madokamoon/ReViWo/README.md

 python rl_main.py --env_name ${your_metaworld_env_name} --env_mode "novel" --azimuth ${change_of_azimuth}
 ```

+## 😊 Acknowledgement
+We would like to thank the authors of [OfflineRLKit](https://github.com/yihaosun1124/OfflineRL-Kit) for their great work and generously providing source codes, which inspired our work and helped us a lot in the implementation.

 ## 📚 Citation
 If you find our work helpful, please consider citing:
 ```bibtex